 What better way to instill the idea of generosity and selfless giving than by the example of a stranger from the distant North coming in the night and leaving gifts for children who have been good while asking for nothing of material value in return?

 This is not only a perfect example of sharing and generosity but also an opportunity for children to reflect on their behavior and incentive to actively strive to practice good behavior for a few days or weeks.

 St. Nicholas Was a Real Person

-For centuries St. Nicholas Day has been a holiday in much of Europe and other parts of the world.
-It has also been a day in which St. Nicholas appears, sometimes in the form of an adult dressing as a 4th century bishop and dispensing little gifts to children and sometimes secretly in the night, leaving gifts for children.
+For centuries, St. Nicholas Day has been a holiday in much of Europe and other parts of the world.
+It has also been a day in which St. Nicholas appears, sometimes in the form of an adult dressing as a fourth century bishop and dispensing little gifts to children and sometimes secretly in the night, leaving gifts for children.

 As a Child I Not Only Believed in Santa Claus but the Easter Bunny & Tooth Fairy As Well

 As one who was raised believing in Santa Claus and who continued the tradition with my own children, I fail to see any harm in this.